In Switzerland, any company operating within the aviation industry is regulated by Switzerland's Federal Office of Civil Aviation (FOCA). The FOCA

 If investors plan on creating and registering a company in Switzerland within the aviation sector, they must first follow all regulations set out by Switzerland's Civil Aviation Law

 .
 This law is built upon a serious of regulations and laws

-developed by the National Rules of Law and also features clauses which have been derived from international treaties.
+developed by the and also features clauses which have been derived from international treaties.
 The regulations also deal with the taxation of aviation activities.